Legendary German striker Gerd Mueller dead at 75

 Mueller -- seen playing in the 1974 World Cup against East Germany -- retired from the international game shortly after with a then record goal tally of 68

-"Today, the world of FC Bayern stands still," the club wrote on it's website.
+"Today, the world of FC Bayern stands still," the Bundesliga giants wrote on their website with the famous club logo coloured black.

 During a glittering career, Mueller scored a record 365 goals for Bayern in the Bundesliga during the 1960s and 70s, as well as scoring 68 times for West Germany in 62 internationals.